New generalisation of Jacobi's derivative formula: Introduction

 The paper is organised as follows.
-Section 2 contains the minimal background: definitions and notations regarding theta functions, Thomae theorems with corollaries, and some auxiliary lemmas.
-Section 3 is devoted to the main result: derivation of relations between derivative theta constants and theta constants.
-Relations with first, second and third derivative theta constants are presented in detail, and a conjecture about higher derivative theta constants is made.
-In Section 4 Schottky type relations are derived from relations with second derivative theta constants.
+Section 2 contains the minimal background: definitions and notation regarding theta functions, Thomae theorems with corollaries, and some auxiliary lemmas.
+Section 3 is devoted to the main result: deriving relations between theta derivatives and theta constants.
+Relations with first, second and third order theta derivatives are described in detail, and a conjecture about higher order theta derivatives is made.
+In Section 4 Schottky type relations are derived from the relations with second order theta derivatives.
 A variety of explicit relations can be found in appendices.